tdongsi/tdongsi.github.io/source/_posts/2015-11-14-automated-performance-logging-and-plotting-for-cassandra.markdown

 **Input**

-If running the script from command line, the following arguments must be provided:
+When running the script from command line, the following arguments must be provided:

 * installDir INSTALLDIR:  Path to installation directory.
 * host HOST: URL string for Cassandra instance.
 Only localhost tested.